pennhanlee/tp/docs/UserGuide.md

 * `TITLE` is limited to 1 to 120 characters.
 * `TEXT` is limited to 1 to 1000 characters.

-Examples:

 Example Command | Result
 -----------------|--------
-`note 1 n/Thoughts txt/What is he thinking!` | Adds a note to the first book shown with the title `Thoughts` and text `What is he thinking!`
+`list` <br> `note 1 n/Thoughts txt/What is he thinking!` | Adds a note to the first book shown with the title `Thoughts` and text `What is he thinking!`

 ### Deleting a note from a book : `notedel`

-Deletes a note from an existing book in _bookmark_ so that you can remove outdated, unwanted notes that may clutter your workspace.
+Too many notes?
+Clear away unwanted notes using our Delete Note command so that you can keep your stored books looking nice and clean!

 Format: `notedel INDEX NOTE_INDEX`

+* Use `list` to display your list of books
 * Deletes the note at the specified `NOTE_INDEX` of the book specified at `INDEX`.
 * The `INDEX` refers to the index number shown in the displayed book list.
 * The `NOTE_INDEX` refers to the index number shown in the displayed notes in the detailed view.